Verification of Medical Devices

 Verification, or rather Verification of Medical Devices - what is that anyway?

-The Verification of products involves examining whether the product complies with its given specifications.
+The Verification of Medical Devices involves examining whether the Medical Device complies with its given specifications.
 The term is defined, for example, in ISO 9000 as "conformation through the objective evidence that specified requirements have been fulfilled."

-Verification documents are the core of Technical Documentation and, together with Validation documents, prove that the essential requirements for the safety and performance of your products are met.
+Verification documents are the core of Technical Documentation and, together with Validation documents, prove that the essential requirements for the safety and performance of your Medical Devices are met.

 EN ISO 13485 makes extensive demands regarding the Verification of development results.
-The more complex a product is, the more complex is the Verification.
+The more complex a Medical Device is, the more complex is the Verification.
 And if it is not effectively planned, the effort involved can quickly exceed what is necessary .

 Challenges and questions in the Verification of Medical Devices

-You have a set standard of tests that you apply to all newly developed products, and now you need to trace the Verifications back to the development inputs.
+You have a set standard of tests that you apply to all newly developed Medical Devices, and now you need to trace the Verifications back to the development inputs.

 You have heaps of test reports, and suddenly you have to deliver "one" Verification report because your Notified Body no longer accepts the individual reports.

 You urgently need a good Verification strategy to be efficient in your development process, because time is short.